-The Authority commenced operations on 18 March 2019, therefore only one year of comparative information is available.
+The Authority commenced operations on 18 March 2019, therefore only three full years of comparative information is available.

 Current-year financial performance

-The 2019-20 financial year is the Authority’s first full year of operations, having only commenced on 18 March 2019.
+The 2021-22 financial year is the Authority’s third full year having only commenced on 18 March 2019.

-The Authority administers three schemes which provide portability of long service benefits for registered workers in the Community Services, Contract Cleaning and Security Industries in Victoria.
+The Authority administers three schemes which provide portability of long service leave benefits for registered workers in the community services, contract cleaning and security industries in Victoria.

-The Authority levy’s registered employers for workers in the covered industries in accordance with the Long Service Benefits Portability Act 2018 and makes payments for benefits taken.
+The Authority levies registered employers for workers in the covered industries in accordance with the Long Service Benefits Portability Act 2018 and the Portable Long Service Regulations 2020 and makes payments for benefits taken.

-A total of $6.2 million in government grants was received during the financial year to help establish the Authority.
+A final payment of $0.2 million in Government grants was received during the year to continue the assistance with the establishment of the Authority.

-Administration expenses totalled $5.2 million with $3.7 million relating to employee benefits expense and $1.4 million for information technology costs, office expenses, professional services, and internal and external audit fees.
+Administration costs totalled $7.7 million with $5.5 million relating to employee benefits expense and $2.2 million for information technology costs, office expenses, professional services, promotion costs and internal and external audit fees.

 Financial position balance sheet

-Cash at bank totalled $13.9 million, which included scheme funds collected and not transferred to VFMC investments and the remaining Government grants received but not spent.
+Cash at bank totalled $27.2 million, which included scheme funds collected and not transferred to VFMC investments and administration charge received to fund the Authority but not spent.

 Operating cash flows

-The Governing Board approved the Authority’s investment strategy following workshops facilitated by VFMC based on an analysis of desired investment returns against investment risk appetite.
-Investment manager performance is actively monitored by management of the Authority.
+The Governing Board has approved an investment strategy based on an analysis of desired investment returns against investment risk appetite.

 - Return: To achieve an average return objective of at least CPI + 3.0% p.a. with greater than 60% probability over a rolling 10-year period; and